OpenRiak/riak_kv/docs/OperationsAndTroubleshootingGuide.md

 All configuration in `riak.conf` is converted into erlang environment variables, and it is those variables that are used by the code.
 The `riak.conf` is referred to only as the node is started - `riak.conf` changes will have no impact until the next restart.

-To change the configuration of riak at run-time, the variables can be changed via `remote_console` using the [application:set_env/3 function](https://www.erlang.org/doc/apps/kernel/application.html#set_env/3).
+To change the configuration of Riak at run-time, the variables can be changed via `remote_console` using the [application:set_env/3 function](https://www.erlang.org/doc/apps/kernel/application.html#set_env/3).

 Note though, that:

 - Some environment variables will be read by long-lived processes at startup, and so making runtime changes will have no effect.
 - Configuration parameters will be translated into environment variables values by the cuttlefish schema - the configured value may not be a valid value for the environment variable e.g. `enabled`/`disabled` flags will commonly be translated into `true`/`false` boolean environment variables.
 Changing an environment variable to the untranslated value may lead to node crashes.

-In general, never change an environment variable at run-time via `remote_console` unless you have read and understood the code that uses it.
+In general, never change an environment variable at run-time via `remote_console` without first reading and understanding the code that uses it.

 ### Accessing configuration